jaimebw/old___jaimebw.github.io/_posts/2025-4-10-Intro-to-my-PhD.md

 The first thing that I had to do (apart from learning how to code and think in Verilog) was to see what was the easiest model to implement to achive some kind of control of a simulation output going into an FPGA.

-To do this, I had(more like we, thanks Rodrigo) a couple of questions arised:
+To do this, I had(more like we, thanks Rodrigo and Francisco) a couple of questions arised:
-1. What is the easiest protocol to interact with an FPGA? -> A simple
+1. What is the easiest protocol to interact with an FPGA?
-2. What is the simplest oscillator that I can control? -> The [Stuart-Landau oscillator](https://en.wikipedia.org/wiki/Stuart%E2%80%93Landau_equation)
+2. What is the simplest oscillator that I can control?
-3. How can I do arithmetic operations in the FPGA? -> ~~Using IP cores~~ Implement or use an existing [FPU](https://en.wikipedia.org/wiki/Floating-point_unit) implementation
+3. How can I do arithmetic operations in the FPGA?
 4. How to combine everything to have a real hardware-in-the loop (HIL) setup?

 The next sections will anwser the questions.